driessenslucas/researchproject/README.md

 - **Reason for Selection**:

   - DDQN's accuracy in Q-value approximation is crucial for navigating complex environments, such as mazes.
-  - The RF-car's sensor limitations, which could lead to Q-value overestimations, are better addressed by DDQN.
+  - The RC-car's sensor limitations, which could lead to Q-value overestimations, are better addressed by DDQN.
   - Empirical trials showed DDQN's superior performance in maze navigation tasks.

 - **Integration and Results**: